-- 1. Avoid ragged or loose-fitting garments, open toed shoes or turned-up cuffs on overalls. - 2.
-Remove all finger rings before starting to work. - 3.
+- 1. DO NOT wear ragged or loose-fitting garments.
+DO NOT wear open toe or heel shoes or turned-up cuffs on overalls. - 2.
+Remove all jewelry, such as finger rings, necklaces, or bracelets before starting to work. - 3.
 Use caution when using stairs. - 4.
 Place materials only in designated places and in such a manner that they will not slide or fall and injure anyone.
-(Minimum clearance of 24 inches from the ceiling) - 5.
-Do not use unsafe equipment or expose oneself or the public to hazardous conditions.
-Report any hazardous conditions to the principal or COMPASS. - 6.
+(Minimum clearance of 24 inches from the ceiling) - Do not use unsafe equipment or expose oneself or the public to hazardous conditions.
+Report any hazardous conditions to the principal or corresponding PPO Zone Call Center. - 6.
 Work according to instructions.
 Avoid experiments or "short cuts" that might cause injury.
 Caution is the best safeguard against accidents. - 7.
-When handling furniture, keep hands away from edges. - 8.
-Store flammable materials in approved containers and rooms. - If asbestos is suspected, DO NOT HANDLE, and notify the Environmental Section at Facilities.
-All Facilities Servicepersons are required to attend the Asbestos Awareness Training and Lockout / Tagout course within 60 days of their initial date of hire. - 10.
-Do not purchase any equipment or supplies not authorized by the School Board. - 11.
+When handling furniture, keep your hands away from edges which can cause your fingers to get pinched between the furniture and another hard surface.
+Ask for assistance when moving large heavy units.
+Do not move stacked chairs or tables.
+Ensure there are no unsecured shelves or components prior to moving units. - 8.
+Store flammable materials in approved containers, flammable storage cabinets, and rooms. - 9.
+If asbestos is suspected, DO NOT DISTURB OR HANDLE, and notify Environmental Health & Safety Environmental Compliance Section at (754) 321-4200. the Environmental Section at Facilities. - 10.
+All Facilities Servicepersons are required to attend the Asbestos Awareness and Lockout / Tagout courses within 60 days of their initial date of hire. - 11.
+Do not purchase any equipment or supplies not authorized by the School Board. - 12.
 Equipment is to be stored safely in storage closets when not in use.
-Do not use electrical and mechanical rooms for storage. - 12.
-Note that the Safety Data Sheet (SDS) can be found online at the following address: http://www.broward.k12.fl.us/rmt/MSDS-PDF.html - 13.
-Keep the Facilities Servicepersons Guidelines and Procedures Handbook accessible at all times. - 14.
-Always be aware of the safety of others when operating equipment.
+Do not use electrical and mechanical rooms for storage. - 13.
+Safety Data Sheet (SDS) should be placed in an easily accessible or common area.
+There should be a safety data sheet for each cleaning product and chemical that is used by your department.
+SDS is a detailed document prepared by the manufacturer which includes information such as the properties of each chemical, the physical health, and environmental health hazards, protective measures, and safety precautions for handling, storing, and transporting the chemical or product.